 The money is tax-free and won’t affect your other benefits.
 There is no need to apply as payments will appear in your bank automatically.

 The payments are being made in two installments.
-The first of £326 was given in July and the second for £324 will be made in autumn (the exact date is yet to be confirmed).
+The first £326 was given in July and the second £324 will be made the autumn.

 The only exception to this timeline is if you’re on child tax credit and working tax credit.
-You will receive the first payment in mid-September, and the second in winter (again, the exact date is still unknown).
+You will receive the first payment in mid-September, and the second in winter.

-Furthermore, people who receive the following disability benefits will receive a one-off payment of £150 from Tuesday 20th September:
+Furthermore, people who receive the following disability benefits have received a one-off payment of £150 from Tuesday 20th September:

 - Disability Living Allowance